AustinWise/ServerConfig/README.md

 The delegated data set feature of zones is not used as the delegated datasets are deleted when the zone is deleted.

+## Creating Containers

+Each container is defined with a `.json` file.
+These are not used by Ansible currently.
+They have to be used with `vmadm create -f` to create the containers.
+Ansible will then configure them.

 ## How to use Ansible playbooks

 First, [install Ansible](https://docs.ansible.com/ansible/latest/installation_guide/index.html).